 - Badbank This wallet contains the change from your premix (Tx0) transaction - whatever is left over from splitting your input UTXOs into equal amounts.
 Consider mixing any UTXOs here if they are large enough, but do not combine them with mixed funds!
 See here for further suggestions.

-You’ll see all these wallets appear on the right of the wallet window later on.
+You’ll see all these wallets appear on the left of the wallet window later on.
 For now, the dialog gives you a preview of how they will appear.

 As noted above, your premix (Tx0) transaction is required to split the UTXOs you have selected into equal amounts ready for coinjoining.
 In addition, with this transaction you will provide the miner fees necessary for the coinjoin transaction, and pay a small once-off fee to the Whirlpool server.
 If you have one, this fee can be discounted by entering a discount code or SCODE.
+You can also adjust the fee rate for the premix transaction.
 If you don’t have an SCODE, simply leave the field blank and proceed with Next.

 Finally, you need to select which mixing pool you wish to enter.
 There are currently four different pools: